meeb/tubesync/README.md

 # Moving, backing up, etc.

-TubeSync, when running in its default container, stores thumbnails, cache and its SQLite database into the `/config` directory and wherever you've mapped that to on your file system.
-Just copying or moving this directory and making sure the permissions are correct is sufficient to move, back up or migrate your TubeSync install.
+TubeSync, when running in its default container, stores thumbnails, cache and its database (an embedded PostgreSQL cluster under `/config/postgres`, or the legacy `db.sqlite3` file when `TUBESYNC_DATABASE_BACKEND=sqlite`) into the `/config` directory and wherever you've mapped that to on your file system.
+Just copying or moving this directory, while the container is stopped, and making sure the permissions are correct is sufficient to move, back up or migrate your TubeSync install.

 # Using TubeSync